-Proper learning materials and tools are required for each Student to successfully complete their program.
+Proper learning materials and tools are required for each Student to successfully complete the Cosmetology, Salon and Spa Leadership, Manicure, and Skin Care Therapy Programs.
 Standard approved textbooks and equipment may be obtained through the Student Services office.
 No borrowing of any materials or tools will be tolerated.
 Each student is responsible for their personal belongings, including learning materials and tools.
 All learning materials should be marked with the student's full name in permanent marker.